graphile/graphile.github.io/src/pages/postgraphile/computed-columns.md

 - must NOT return `VOID`
 - must be marked as `STABLE`
 - must be defined in the same schema as the table
+- must not be VARIADIC
+- must not use IN / OUT / INOUT arguments

 ### Example